appstract/laravel-tracer/README.md

 ```sh
 php artisan vendor:publish
 ```
 A tracer.php file will be created in your app/config directory.
+To disable Tracer set trace to false.
 If your views are located at another directory you can set the correct path here.

 ## Basic Usage